 You can remove the radiator pressure cap when the cooling system, including the radiator pressure cap and upper radiator hose, is no longer hot.
-Turn the pressure cap slowly to the left until it first stops.
+Turn the pressure cap slowly counterclockwise until it first stops.
 (Don't press down while turning the pressure cap.)